 This happens when a percentage of a structure that is on your property has crossed the property line to your neighbour’s and needs to be removed.

 Title Fraud occurs when a scammer impersonates a homeowner to falsely assume the title of a property in order to financially gain from either the sale of that property or by remortgaging the property.

 Erroneous surveys, flawed public records or other title-related issues that could affect your ability to sell, lease or mortgage your property in the future.

 To fully understand what type of protection title insurance can provide you, speak with us to discuss your specific situation and whether title insurance is a good option for you.

 Land Transfer Tax (LTT) is payable to the province anytime you acquire land or a beneficial interest in land.
 If you acquire land or a beneficial interest in land in the City of Toronto, you may be subject to their municipal land transfer tax (MLTT).

-To help you prepare for your closing costs, use the calculator below to see how much LTT and/or MLTT you may be required to pay.
+To help you prepare for your closing costs, use the calculator link here to see how much LTT and/or MLTT you may be required to pay.